Garethlomax/acse-9-independent-research-project-Garethlomax/README.md

 The package dependancies and current requirements including versions are outlined in requirements.txt.
 These may be installed recursively using pip.

 The project is also dependant on Cartopy for use in coordinate transforms while plotting data.
 Cartopy should be installed using conda, due to its own dependancy on non pip availiable distributions.
 The plotting functionality that requires Cartopy is isolated to map_module.
 If users do not wish to use the plotting functionality they may import the other modules.
+These issues are due to dependencies on GDAL, which plays well or poorly depending on your local installation.
+Google collab is notoriously unreliable in this regard.
 __Note that Cartopy is not listed in the requirements.txt if downloading recursively from pip__

-## Functionality
+### Functionality
 Functionality is split across 3 modules: latest_run, hpc_construct, and map_module.

 - latest_run contains functionality to construct and train ConvLSTM encoder decoder models to be run on latest conflict prediction data.
 - hpc_construct contains functionality to construct new conflict datasets and to analyse predictions.
 -map_module contans functionality to visualise conflict data.

-## Usage
+### Usage
 The package is designed to be use for research in the field of conflict prediction.
 The functions are designed to be as lightweight and readily customiseable as possible.
 Example usecases are demonstrated in .ipynb notebooks in the examples folder.

 - dataset_construction_example.ipynb deals with the construction of the dataset.
 - model_training_example.ipynb outlines the construction and training of a model.
 - analysis_example.ipynb demonstrates the analysis that may be performed on a now constructed model.

+# Getting Started

+## How to get it to run (training on PBS cluster.
+Requirements: 96GB ram, 4 GPUs)
+1. Install requirements for your specific anaconda / virtualenv environment
+2. Copy repo into local environment of cluster.
+3. Navigate to ./HPC_runs
+4. Alter example PBS files in ./HPC_runs to your specific directory paths ect
+5. Alter example submission .py files to your requirements (see below) e.g bce_w_4.py.
+These are found in ./HPC_runs
+6. Submit a PBS file.
+7. Use notebooks to visualise results, debug training and calculate metrics.

+## Modifying training and data analysis
+All model training is controlled by the wrapper_full() function.
+All functionality can be called by running the wrapper function.
+See Example_model_training.ipynb for an example.
+Note that in theory this can work on a Jupyter Notebook, but for any meaningful speed you should run with multiple GPUs on a cluster.

+(Very) Basic examples of dataset construction and analysis can be found in:
+- Example_analytics.ipynb
+- Example_model_training.ipynb
+- Example_dataset_construction.ipynb

 # Documentation
 ## Classes